HrdHat/Hrdhatv3/src/modules/forms/flra/FLRAFormStatePlan.md

 - Pass state and setters to each module as props.
 - Enables saving/loading, validation, and submission.

-### 2. LocalStorage Autosave
+### 2. Direct Supabase Save
-- Persist form state to localStorage on every change (debounced).
-- Prevents data loss on reload/navigation.
+- On every field change, immediately upsert the relevant data to Supabase under the current `formId`.
+- No debounce, no localStorage, no drafts.

-### 3. Load from LocalStorage
+### 3. Start New Form
-- On mount, check for a saved draft in localStorage and load it if present.
-- Allows users to resume incomplete forms.
+- Clear all UI state.
+- Insert a new row in the `forms` table in Supabase.
+- Set the new `formId` in state.
+- All subsequent saves use this new `formId`.

 ### 4. Submission Logic
-- On submit, validate and send form data to Supabase (via a service in `src/services/`).
+- On submit, validate the state, update the form's `status` to `'submitted'` in Supabase.
-- Clears the local draft after successful submission.

-### 5. Draft/Active Form Management
+### 5. Active Form Management
-- Support multiple drafts, switching, and deletion (as suggested by `ActiveFlraDrawer`).
-- Users may have more than one FLRA in progress.
+- `ActiveFlraDrawer` fetches the list of forms from Supabase.
+- Switching, deleting, and listing forms is managed via Supabase queries/mutations.

 ---